nebioudaniel/Blog_With_Laravel/README.md

 ## Project Structure

-Your project directory should look like this:
+MY project directory should look like this:

 my_blog_app/
 ├── app/